McTavishLab/extensiphy/README.md

 ## Setup and Use

 ### Docker
-The simplest and most hassle free way to run Extensiphy is using Docker.
-This link will take you to the Docker installation guide.
+The simplest and most hassle free way to run Extensiphy is using Docker. the Quick Install and Run section (LINK) will review the docker installation instructions.

 ### Anaconda
 You can also install the dependencies of Extensiphy using Anaconda.
 This link will take you to the Anaconda installation guide.